rhyolight/chesster/README.md

 ### TODO:

-- Fix cell identifiers on bottom and left of board
-  - They are inside the table cells, so they get clobbered when a piece moves into their cells
-  - Should they be outside the table cells entirely?
-Probably.
 - Enforce turns, starting with white
   - Disallow incorrect player to move when it's not their turn
   - Indicate whose move it is